SpikeAlerts/Website/pages/FAQs.md

 <summary><h2>Are reports anonymous?</h2>
 </summary>

 The app's database intentionally "unrelates" user information when archiving reports.
-Reports record the time of event and nearby sensors but not the user's location/phone number.
+Time of event and nearby sensors are recorded but not the user's location/phone number.

 <hr>

 </details>

 <details>
-<summary><h2>Phone Numbers</h2>
+<summary><h2>Phone Numbers?</h2>
 </summary>

 Phone numbers are stored in a <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5764586/" target="_blank">REDCap</a> database hosted by the University of Minnesota.

+<br><br>

-Our SMS service currently is <a href="https://www.twilio.com/en-us/legal/privacy#data-about-our-customers-end-users" target="_blank">Twilio</a> which keeps a log of messages and phone numbers.
+Our current SMS service is <a href="https://www.twilio.com/en-us/legal/privacy#data-about-our-customers-end-users" target="_blank">Twilio</a> which keeps a log of messages and phone numbers.
+We plan to delete these on a rolling basis.

 <hr>

 </details>

 <details>
-<summary><h2>How do I delete my information?</h2>
+<summary><h2>How to delete information?</h2>
 </summary>

 At anytime you can reply to our phone number with a text saying "STOP", and we will delete your phone number and all messaging information from our SMS service (<a href="https://en.wikipedia.org/wiki/Twilio" target="_blank">Twilio</a>).